erictleung/erictleung.github.io/src/posts/intro-openmp-openmi.md

 ---
-layout: post
-title: Introduction to OpenMP and Open MPI
+title: "Introduction to OpenMP and Open MPI"
-date: 2015-08-16
+date: "2015-08-16"
 category: linux
 redirect_from: /linux/2015/08/16/intro-to-openmp-and-openmpi/
 ---